Paulmayock/roastin_coffee/README.md

 - Heroku - platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 - Stripe - payment system used for test payments for checkout.
 - Mailchimp - used for newsletter subsciption service.
+- Balsamiq - used to create wireframes
+- Lucidchart - used to create wireframes

 ## Credits